 A virtual machine includes hardware, host OS, hypervisor, and a guest Operating System to host the application.
 The entire system will have all the necessary elements to run the apps- memory, storage, computing, hardware functionality, binaries & libraries.
 As this system scales, a separate guest OS and library have to be deployed, even though a similar application is replicated (App B and App C) in the picture below.

 Containers create an abstraction at the OS level.
 It packages code and dependencies together.
 Since we don’t have to duplicate all dependencies and create loaded VMs, containers take up less space (container images are typically tens of MBs in size).

 It’s the container image that includes all the information to be executed at runtime on the OS, through a container engine.
 A containerized application can have multiple container images.
 For example, a 3-tier application that has a frontend, backend, and database will have 3 containers, each of which will execute independently.
 Containers do not retain session information and are inherently stateless.
 At a time, multiple instances of a container image can run simultaneously and if any of the instances fails, a new instance will be active as a replacement.

 Container Orchestration: What it is and Why it is Needed?

 Container orchestration is provisioning, automating, and managing containers at a scale.
 It describes the way containers coordinate in their dynamic environments.
-There are a number of containers related tasks that can be automated through orchestration, which includes, but are not limited to:
+There are a number of container-related tasks that can be automated through orchestration, which include, but are not limited to: